10 Reviews of Human Flesh by Real Cannibals

-When he got home after the surgery, Wengshoel started boiling the hip and scraped off some of the flesh still clinging to it.
+When he got home after the surgery, Wengshoel started boiling the hip and scraped off some flesh still clinging to it.
 Realizing that this was a unique opportunity, he decided to taste a scrap of the flesh, describing it as “really nice.”
 After that, he decided to make a meal out of the flesh remaining on the bone.
-There was only a handful of meat left, so the dish was just an appetizer, served with a side of potatoes au gratin and a glass of wine.
-According to Wengshoel, “It had this flavor of wild sheep, if you take a sheep that goes in the mountains and eats mushrooms.
+Only a handful of meat was left, so the dish was just an appetizer, served with a side of potatoes au gratin and a glass of wine.
+According to Wengshoel, “It had this flavor of wild sheep if you take a sheep that goes in the mountains and eats mushrooms.
 It was goaty.”

 Omaima Nelson was born in Egypt and moved to the United States to become a model.
 In 1991, she met 56-year-old William Nelson, whom she married two months later.
 It wasn’t a happy union, with Omaima accusing her husband of beating and raping her.
 Just three weeks after the wedding, she snapped and murdered him.
 In an attempt to destroy the evidence, she dismembered his body, fried his hands, and boiled his head.

 The murder truly became bizarre when Omaima removed her husband’s ribs, coated them with barbecue sauce, and cooked them “like in a restaurant.”
 According to a psychiatrist, Omaima told him that she bit into the ribs, exclaiming aloud, “It’s so sweet, it’s so delicious … I like mine tender.”

 The police were alerted to the crime after Omaima foolishly asked a friend to help her dispose of the body.
 She was eventually found guilty of second-degree murder and given a life sentence.
 She later said that she hadn’t eaten her husband after all, but she was applying for parole at the time, and parole isn’t usually given out to cannibals.